 - Your fingerprints will be taken.

 - Any personal property you have will be taken from you and will be stored until you are released.

 - You will get to use the telephone so you can get in touch with a member of your family, friend, or bondsman to arrange bail.

-- If you think you will get released quickly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, otherwise you you will have to wear a jail jumpsuit.
+- If you think you will get released quickly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, otherwise you will have to wear a jail jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, you should tell our readers about your experience.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Do you have any secrets that might help others get through the procedure?